ArmaanMistry/health_optimization/README.md

 # Smart Healthcare Optimizer [🧑‍⚕️+🖥️]

-It leverages predictive analytics and real-time data to streamline patient scheduling, staffing, and resource management in healthcare facilities, enhancing efficiency and patient care.
+It leverages predictive analytics and data to streamline patient scheduling, staffing, and resource management in healthcare facilities, enhancing efficiency and patient care.

 ## 📋Features